Deploying Bento#

 Run the generated docker image:

-Yatai is Kubernetes native, integrates well with other cloud native tools in the K8s eco-system.
+Yatai is Kubernetes native, providing native CRD for managing BentoML deployments, and integrates well with other tools in the K8s eco-system.

 To get started, get an API token from Yatai Web UI and login from your bentoml